Skip to content

 8.1.21 The Risk-based Approach to Information Governance and Data Protection Impact Assessment (DPIA) Policy ensure that issues of data quality and accuracy are taken into account when new processing is initiated and are reviewed periodically.

-8.1.22 Data Retention – Through its Data Retention Policy Azets ensures that it does not retain personal data for any longer than is necessary for legal or regulatory reasons or for its legitimate organisational purposes and ensures timely and appropriate disposal at the end of data’s useful life through risk assessed measures such as erasure or anonymisation.
+8.1.22 Data Retention – Through its Data Retention Policy Azets ensures that it does not retain personal data for any longer than is necessary for legal or regulatory reasons or for its legitimate interests and ensures timely and appropriate disposal at the end of data’s useful life through risk assessed measures such as erasure or anonymisation.

 8.1.23 Where personal data are to be transferred for long-term preservation (for example where it is of value for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes) Azets ensures that appropriate technical and organisational measures safeguard the rights and freedoms of data subjects.

-8.1.24 Confidentiality, Integrity and Security – Azets ensures that any personal data that it processes or commissions the processing of are processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+8.1.24 Confidentiality, Integrity and Security – Azets ensures that any personal data that it processes, or commissions the processing of, are processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 8.1.25 Any Personal Data Breaches are managed in accordance with the Personal Data Breach Notification Procedure.